florjanv/convertDWG_Utm-Krrgjsh-Gauss/README.md

 Requirements: ArcGIS Desktop 10.5+, Windows 7 or 10.

 The script it is tested in arcgis 10.5 and 10.7.
-You need to donwload just the toolbox file and save it in your computer.
+You need to download just the toolbox file and save it in your computer.
 If you are interested in programing i have loaded also the source code.

 Using the script: